microsoft/vscode-extension-samples/task-provider-sample/README.md

-# Task Provider Example
+# Task Provider Sample

-Auto detects tasks in Rakefiles.
+This is the source code for the [Task Provider Guide](https://vscode-ext-docs.azurewebsites.net/api/extension-guides/task-provider).
+It auto-detects tasks in [Rakefiles](https://ruby.github.io/rake/).

 ## VS Code API